MousaZeidBaker/resume/index.md

 ## Currently

-I'm an experienced Solutions Architect at [Moodagent](https://moodagent.com/), based in Copenhagen, Denmark.
+I'm working as the Head of Cloud Infrastructure at [Moodagent](https://moodagent.com/), based in Copenhagen, Denmark.
 My role includes, but is not limited to, reviewing architectural design, providing & implementing technical solutions, building robust & scalable infrastructure and automating various processes.

 ## Personal Projects
 __AWS Lambda Typing__